tasm-io/tasm/functional_spec/functional_spec.md

 #### Inter-requirement Dependencies

 3.1 - By this point, the application should have already been served to the user.
-3.3, 3.4 -Without the virtual CPU the debugger has nothing to debug and interact with.
+3.3, 3.4 - Without the virtual CPU the debugger has nothing to debug and interact with.

 ### 3.7 Edit Text through the Medium of a Text Editor